 - 1. Start ArcMap. - 2.
 Click the Add Data button on the Standard Toolbar. - a.
 Navigate to the Point Layers to be used in the analysis, in this case the Participant locations and the Recreation Centers, Community Centers, or Schools. - b.
 Select the Point Layers and click Add to add them to ArcMap. - 3.
 Open ArcToolbox by clicking on the icon. - 4.
-Navigate to the Near tool (Analysis Tools -> Proximity) and double-click to open it. - 5.
-Click the down-arrow in the Input Features box and select the Participant Locations feature layer. - 6.
-Click the down-arrow in the Near Features box and select the Recreation Centers, Community Centers, or Schools feature layer. - 7.
+Navigate to the Near tool (Analysis Tools -> Proximity) and double-click to open it. - a.
+Click the down-arrow in the Input Features box and select the Participant Locations feature layer. - b.
+Click the down-arrow in the Near Features box and select the Recreation Centers, Community Centers, or Schools feature layer. - c.
 Leave the Search Radius (optional) box empty.
-This will guarantee that every Participant Location will have its nearest recreation center, community center, or school found. - 8.
-Leave the Location (optional) and Angle (optional) check boxes unchecked. - 9.
-Click OK to execute the tool. - 10.
+This will guarantee that every Participant Location will have its nearest recreation center, community center, or school found. - d.
+Click OK to execute the tool. - 5.
 The tool will find the nearest recreation center, community center, or school to each Participant Location and measure the straight-line distance between those points.
 The tool will add two attributes to the participant location attribute table, NEAR_DIST and NEAR_FID.
 NEAR_DIST will contain the distance, in the units of the Layers (e.g., meters, feet).
 NEAR_FID will contain the feature ID of the closest recreation center, community center, or school.
 Use the NEAR_FID attribute to join the Recreation Center, Community Center, or School Layer to the Participant Location layer to determine the characteristics of the nearest recreation center, community center, or school.